-'This is not a pro-people budget' - Asiedu Nketia slams NPP over E-levy
+'This is not a pro-people budget' - Asiedu Nketia slams NPP over e-levy

-General Secretary of the largest opposition National Democratic Congress (NDC), Johnson Asiedu Nketia, has described the NPP government as very insensitive over the latter's introduction of a mobile money and other digital transactions tax in the 2022 budget.
+General Secretary of the National Democratic Congress (NDC), Johnson Asiedu Nketia, has described the NPP government as insensitive over the latter's introduction of a mobile money and other digital transactions tax in the 2022 budget.

 The former legislator was also unhappy about the abolishing of road tolls on the various public roads across the country.

-Speaking on Okay FM's Ade Akye Abia programme, Mr Nketiah indicted the government for non performance, saying the current administration lack ideas to generate income for the economy and is rather using unconventional approach which will impact negatively on an already over-burdened Ghanaian.
+Speaking on Okay FM's Ade Akye Abia programme, Asiedu Nketia indicted the government for non-performance, saying the current administration lack ideas to generate income for the economy and is rather using unconventional approach which will impact negatively on an already over-burdened Ghanaian.

-"When they mentioned that they are scrapping road tolls, I said that there’s something bigger, something unpleasant that they are bringing on board,” indicating: "MoMo is now the game of the day, it penetrates to the rural areas, the unbanked population; they use MoMo, so, if you are taxing that one and you’re rather cancelling road tolls whose incidence falls on vehicle owners, it means that it is not a pro-people budget at all.
+"When they mentioned that they are scrapping road tolls, I said that there’s something bigger, something unpleasant that they are bringing on board...MoMo is now the game of the day, it penetrates to the rural areas, the unbanked population; they use MoMo, so, if you are taxing that one and you’re rather cancelling road tolls whose incidence falls on vehicle owners, it means that it is not a pro-people budget at all."

-"You don’t maximise revenue at the expense of people who are overtaxed.

 1.75% Momo Levy